dannysepler/blog/_posts/2018-11-27-mac-bash-functions.md

 **Pro**: Easy calling of the function.
 Simply open up a fresh terminal window, and call `function_name`!

 **Con**: Your bash profile is run each time a new terminal window is opened.
-So too many functions here can slow your terminal windows.
+Too many functions here can slow your terminal.

 ### Call from a file